Ahmed01126/Fawry_Intern_Tasks/README.md

 # Fawry Intern Tasks

-This repository contains the tasks and projects I completed during my internship at Fawry, focusing on full-stack development using Java and Spring Boot.
+This repository contains the tasks and projects I completed during my internship at Fawry.

 ## 📁 Project Structure
-The repository is organized as follows
+The repository is organized as follows

 ```
 Fawry_Intern_Tasks/